Michael-Cowie/Notes/Math/calculus/limits.md

     <h1> Limits </h1>
 </div>

-Limits, however, are not primarily concerned with equality at a point.
+Limits, are not primarily concerned with equality at a point.
 Instead, **they describe how quantities behave as they move arbitrarily close to a point**.
 Limits are not the process of approaching (verb), they're the result of the approach (noun).
 Limits introduce a distinction between exact function values and nearby convergence behaviour.

 One of the most common conceptual difficulties is the interpretation of the notation.